aurimas13/Machine-Learning-Goodness/FinishYearWithML/README.md

 </p>

 It is also added to the main repository's [README](https://github.com/aurimas13/Machine-Learning-Goodness/) with a bit of description under **Worthy Books** as 17th item.

+## Generative AI: Dreaming up proteins | Day 12

+-   DeepMind's AlphaFold Solution:
+    -    Solved the "protein folding problem."
+    -   Allows prediction of protein's structure from its amino acid sequence.
+    -   A major breakthrough that had eluded science for nearly a century.

+- Importance of Protein Structure:
+    -   Essential to understanding the function of proteins.
+    -   Includes functions like oxygen carrying in red blood cells and enzymes' digestion of starches.

+- Impact of AlphaFold:
+    -    Accelerated research across all biology fields.
+    -   Used in the development of malaria vaccines, cancer drugs, plastic-digesting enzymes, and solar energy conversion.
+    -   AlphaFold Protein Structure Database used by over 1.2 million researchers.

+- Creation of New Proteins with AI:
+    -   AlphaFold led to the development of other tools for custom protein creation.
+    -   Genie, a generative AI model, uses digital art techniques to create entirely new proteins.
+    -   Allows the creation of proteins never before seen in nature.

+- Applications of Generative AI Tools:
+    -   Link protein structure with function, enhancing scientific understanding.
+    -   Examples include insights into Alzheimer's disease and evolutionary biology.
+    -   Potential immediate benefits in energy, environment, and agriculture sectors, e.g., enzymes to break down pollutants.

+- Limitations of AI Tools in Protein Modeling:
+    -   Current tools only design static and rigid proteins.
+    -   Real proteins are dynamic, and this aspect is beyond current AI capabilities.
+    -   Ongoing work to solve this issue and to train AI with real-world data to understand functional impacts.

+- Overall Impact:
+    -   AI tools like AlphaFold and Genie are transforming scientific research.
+    -   They enable a greater understanding of proteins and their functions.
+    -   They offer potential for vast application in medical science, energy, and environmental sectors.

+Article - [Generative-AI: dreaming up proteins](https://www.dw.com/en/generative-ai-inventing-proteins-is-changing-medicine/a-66356415.